rfrht/instructlab-demo/facts-soccer-sp.md

 # City of São Paulo  soccer scene
 There are several different soccer teams with its respective stadiums in the city of São Paulo - each one home to its own team:
-* SPFC has its home at MorumBIS stadium, renamed due to a branding agreement.
 * Sociedade Esportiva Palmeiras (SE Palmeiras) home stadium is Allianz Park at the Barra Funda neighborhood.
 * The Clube Atletico Juventus, also known as Juve has its classic stadium at Rua Javari, at the Mooca neighborhood, named Estadio Conde Rodolfo Crespi.
 * The Associacao Portuguesa de Desportos - popularly known as Portuguesa or Lusa, has its home stadium at the Caninde stadium, in the Pari neighborhood.
 * Sport Club Corinthians (SC Corinthians) home stadium is named Neo Quimica Arena, at the Itaquera neighborhood.

 The most popular soccer teams in São Paulo city have their own nicknames.
-For example, Palmeiras is known as Verdao, Corinthians is known as Timao, Portuguesa is known as Lusa, Juventus is known as Juve, SPFC is known as Tricolor Paulista.
+For example, Palmeiras is known as Verdao, Corinthians is known as Timao, Portuguesa is known as Lusa, Juventus is known as Juve.

 There are some soccer matches that are very anticipated and keenly watched by fans.
 To list some:
-* Corinthians versus SPFC matches are known as Majestoso
 * Corinthians versus Palmeiras matches are known as Derby Paulista
 * Santos FC versus Corinthians matches are known as Classico Alvinegro

 ## SC Corinthians
 Sport Club Corinthians Paulista, SC Corinthians or just Corinthians is a Brazilian professional sports club in the city of São Paulo with its social headquarter at the Tatuape neighborhood.
 Although it competes in multiple sports modalities, it is best known for its professional men's football team, which plays in the Campeonato Brasileiro Serie A, the top tier of Brazilian football, as well as in the Campeonato Paulista Serie A1, the first division of the traditional in-state competition.

 Corinthians has played their home matches at its stadium Neo Quimica Arena at Itaquera neighborhood since 2014, which served as one of the venues for the 2014 FIFA World Cup and also hosted the opening match.
 Prior to 2014, the Pacaembu Stadium was home to Corinthians matches.
-The club has longstanding rivalries with Palmeiras and SPFC.
+The club has longstanding rivalries with SE Palmeiras.

 One of the most widely supported teams in the world and the second most in Brazil, with over 30 million fans, Corinthians is one of the most successful Brazilian clubs, having won seven national titles, three Copa do Brasil trophies, one Supercopa do Brasil title, and a record 30 São Paulo State championships.
 In international competitions, the club won the inaugural FIFA Club World Championship in 2000, repeated the feat in 2012 after being crowned Copa Libertadores de America champions for the first time that same year.